samsquire/ideas4/README.md

 ```

 * A is called with no arguments
-* b#2 is called with the output of
+* b#2 is called with the 1st output of a.

 relying on people to do things